In press or under review

 *indicates that co-author is a mentee

-Iverson, J.M., West, K.L., Schneider, J.L., Plate, S.N., Northrup, J.B., Britsch, E.R. (in press).
+Iverson, J.M., West, K.L., Schneider, J.L., Plate, S.N., Northrup, J.B., Britsch, E.R.
+(2022).
 Early development in autism: How developmental cascades help us understand the emergence of developmental differences, In Lockman, J.J. & Tamis-LeMonda, C.S.
 (Eds), Advances in Child Development and Behavior Volume 64: Developmental Cascades.
 Elsevier.

 *Chen, Q., Schneider, J.L., West, K.L. & Iverson, J.M.
 (2022).
 Infant locomotion shapes proximity to adults during everyday play in the U.S. Infancy.
 27 (5) 1-16.

 Adolph, K. E. & West, K. L. (2022).
 Autism: The face value of eye contact.
 Current Biology, 32, R559–R588.

 West, K. L., Fletcher, K. K., Adolph, K. E., & Tamis-LeMonda, C. S. (2022).
 Mothers talk about infants' actions: How verbs correspond to infants' real-time behavior.
 Developmental Psychology, 58, 405-416.

 West, K.L. & Iverson, J.M.
 (2021).
 Communication changes when infants begin to walk.
 Developmental Science, 24, e13102.

 West, K.L., Soska, K.C., Cole, W.G., Han, D., Hoch, J.E., Hospodar, C.M., & Kaplan, B.E.
 (2021).
 From description to generalization, or there and back again.
 Behavioral and Brain Sciences, 45, e37.